 iCal Feeds: Import Any Calendar as a Read-Only Source

 iCal is the universal calendar format.
-Almost every calendar system — Teamup, Fantastical, Fastmail, booking platforms, university schedules, sports team calendars, government meeting feeds — can publish an iCal (ICS) feed URL.
-SYNCDATE now imports these feeds as one-way sources, pushing events to your Google or Outlook calendars automatically.
+Almost every calendar system — Teamup, Fantastical, booking platforms, university schedules, sports team calendars, government meeting feeds — can publish an iCal (ICS) feed URL.
+SYNCDATE imports these feeds as one-way sources, pushing events to writable Google, Outlook, or CalDAV calendars automatically.

 How iCal feeds work in SYNCDATE

-3. Create a one-way sync with the iCal feed as the source and a Google or Outlook calendar as the target
+- Create a one-way sync with the iCal feed as the source and a writable Google, Outlook, or CalDAV calendar as the target

 No OAuth needed.
 No account credentials to share.
 Just a URL.